 If you add only one member to a partitioned data set and indicate the member name in the DSNAME parameter of the DD statement, it is not necessary for you to use BPAM and a STOW macro instruction in your program.
 If you wish to do so, you may use BPAM and STOW, or BSAM or QSAM.
 If you use a sequential access method, or if you use BPAM and issue a CLOSE macro instruction without issuing a STOW macro instruction, the system will issue a STOW macro instruction using the member name you have specified on the DD statement.
 When the system issues the STOW, the directory entry that is added is the minimum length (12 bytes).
-This automatic STOW macro instruction will not be issued if the CLOSE macro instruction is a TYPE=T. The DISP parameter on the DD statement determines what directory action parameter will be chosen by the system for the STOW macro instruction.
+This automatic STOW macro instruction will not be issued if the CLOSE macro instruction is a TYPE=T or if the TCB indicates the task is being abnormally terminated when the DCB is being closed.
+The DISP parameter on the DD statement determines what directory action parameter will be chosen by the system for the STOW macro instruction.